 James Bulley (b.1984) is an artist, composer and curator whose practice explores place-specific installation, locative sound and sound sculpture.
 He has exhibited and performed at the Royal Festival Hall, the Barbican, the Natural History Museum, Mykolas Žilinskas Gallery and La Gaîté Lyrique.
 His work has been featured by the BBC, ITV, the Quietus, the Daily Telegraph, Nature and the Guardian.

-Installation work includes 'Tactus', a touch–sound landscape artwork (exhibited at Kaunas Biennial, 2015, commissioned by Crafts Council UK) and 'Living Symphonies' (2014), a forest–based sound installation (commissioned by Sound and Music, and Forestry Commission England).
-As part of a long term partnership with the systems artist Daniel Jones as Jones/Bulley, Bulley was nominated in 2012 for British Composer of the Year for the radio–based installation piece 'Radio Reconstructions'.
+Installation work includes Tactus (2015), a touch–sound landscape (exhibited at Kaunas Biennial, commissioned by Crafts Council UK) and Living Symphonies (2014), a forest–located sound installation by Jones/Bulley (commissioned by Sound and Music and Forestry Commission England).
+As part of a long term partnership with the systems artist Daniel Jones, Bulley was nominated in 2012 for British Composer of the Year for the real-time multi-channel radio re-composition Radio Reconstructions.

 Theatre works include the score for Non Zero One’s you’ll see me sailing in antarctica at the National Theatre (2012), and this is where we got to when we came in at the Bush Theatre (2011), which won a 2011 Off West End Award for best entertainment.
 Bulley also has a longterm collaboration with sonographic artist David Shearing which has included and it all comes down to this (2012), an immersive landscape installation, awarded gold for Installation Design at the World Stage Design awards 2012, and The Weather Machine (2015), a sonographic installation driven by atmospheric conditions, awarded silver at the World Stage Design exhibition 2017.